 We are reliable and sincere in our commitment to do what we say we will do.

-It is our aim that under this revised business structure, that we honour our founder Freda Jacob’s tenacity, dedication and commitment to improving people’s wellbeing and independence.
+It is our aim that under this revised business structure, we honour our founder Freda Jacob’s tenacity, dedication and commitment to improving people’s wellbeing and independence.